 \section{Conclusion}

 In this paper, we propose a parallel-data-free singing voice conversion framework with VAW-GAN.
 We first propose to conduct singer-independent training with a encoding-decoding process.
-We also propose to condition F0 on the decoder to improve the singing conversion performance.
-We eliminate the need for parallel training data or other time-alignment procedures, and achieve high performance of the converted singing voices.
-Experimental results show the efficiency of our proposed SVC framework both on intra-gender and inter-gender singing voice conversion.
+We also propose to condition the decoder on F0 to improve the singing voice conversion performance.
+We eliminate the need for parallel training data or other time-alignment procedures, and achieve high performance of converted singing voices.
+Experimental results show the efficiency of our proposed SVC framework on both intra-gender and inter-gender singing voice conversion.